The Five College Consortium

 - Sustainability Studies

 Each Mount Holyoke student may complete one Five College certificate in addition to the major elected and any second major or minor and/or a Nexus elected.
+For information about whether courses can be applied both to a Five College certificate and another Mount Holyoke degree requirement, please consult the double-counting information in the Academic Regulations chapter of this catalog.

 Languages through the Five College Center for the Study of World Languages

-The Five College Center for the Study of World Languages offers courses in Less-Commonly Taught Languages not available through regular Five College classroom courses.
+The Five College Center for the Study of World Languages offers courses in less-commonly-taught languages not available through regular Five College classroom courses.
 The Center also offers courses in Spoken Arabic dialects for students who have learned Modern Standard Arabic in the classroom.
 The Center encourages students to embark on language study during their first year of college so that they can achieve the fluency needed to use the language for work in their major field.

 All courses emphasize development of oral proficiency through weekly conversation practice sessions.
 Conversation sessions focus on using the language in the types of situations one might encounter in everyday life.
 Students commonly engage in role plays, question and answer activities, description, narration, and problem-solving exercises.
 More advanced students practice expressing opinions, giving reasons in arguments, and discussing current events and cultural issues.